ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 `git pull` is a combination of `git fetch` and `git merge`.
 That is it updates the remote tracking branches (`git fetch`) AND updates your current branch with any new commits on the remote tracking branch (`git merge`).

 This same concept applies to work in a team setting.
-Multiple authors will have their own feature branches that merge into the same Upstream Main repository via Pull Requests.
+Multiple authors will have their own feature branches that merge into the same upstream main repository via pull requests.
 It is important for each author to do regular `git pulls` to stay up to date with each other's contributions.

-## Complete Workflow
+## Complete workflow

 All in all your Git Branching workflow should resemble this flow:
 ![gitworkflow](../../images/gitworkflow.gif)